-The logistics institutes of TalTech and the Tallinn University of Technology showed great interest to jointly develop both the Estonian educational landscape and the economy.
+The logistics institutes of TalTech and the TTK University of Applied Sciences showed great interest to jointly develop both the Estonian educational landscape and the economy.

 Today, in addition to offering guest lectures and internships, professional scholarships have been issued.
 The aim was to use Navirec and GSMtasks as a logistics and work management software as a teaching tool within school logistics laboratories.

 The nature of universities and companies is changing